stelijahsoftware/marelias-notepad/README.md

 X - search and replace (inside a file): make it possible to replace all occurrences (already exists) + case insensitive

 ### Changelog from Markor:
+X - Bug: top system bar invisible on 4a
 X - Visibility: pointer not visible inside highlights X - Visibility: invisible selection color within highlights when selecting text X - update selection icon